rachwo/Flow-pipeline/README.md

 *NOTE: If normalization is not required, then the* ```cytoNorm``` *function does not need to be run*

+Sample data to run the analysis can be found in the `Parent` folder.

 ### Here is an example of how to run the analysis: